OVERVIEW

 PROPOSED MECHANISM OF ACTION

 The c-Met receptor tyrosine kinase is the cell surface receptor for hepatocyte growth factor (HGF) encoded by the MET protooncogene.
-MET is aberrantly activated in cancers contributing to tumor progression, angiogenesis, invasiveness, metastasis, and resistance and is overexpressed in non-small cell lung cancer (NSCLC; 40%) and several other solid tumor types.1 Overexpression of c-Met has been reported in Teliso-V NSCLC studies at rates of 25–39% across nonsquamous (NSQ) and squamous (SQ) histologies,3,4 with some other studies reporting ranges of 15–70%.5
+MET is aberrantly activated in cancers contributing to tumor progression, angiogenesis, invasiveness, metastasis, and resistance and is overexpressed in non-small cell lung cancer (NSCLC; 40%) and several other solid tumor types.1 Overexpression of c-Met protein has been reported in Teliso-V NSCLC studies at rates of 25-39% across nonsquamous (NSQ) and squamous (SQ) histologies,3,4 with some other studies reporting ranges of 15-70%.5

 DEVELOPMENT